learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 ### Our approach

 We don't want to adjust the slope value $m$ or another variable and hope that the RSS decreased.
-Doing so is like trying to fly plane just by sitting down and pressing buttons.
+Doing so is like trying to fly a plane just by sitting down and pressing buttons.

 We want an approach that lets us be certain that we're moving in the right direction with every change.
 Also, we want to know how much of a **change** to make to minimize RSS.